semgrep/semgrep-docs/docs/writing-rules/pattern-syntax.md

 ## Statements types

+Many programming languages differentiate between expressions and statements.
+Those are 2 different things.
+Expressions can appear inside if conditions, in function call arguments, etc. Statements can not appear everywhere; they are sequence of operations (with ; as a separator/terminator) or special control flow constructs (if, while, etc.).

 Semgrep handles statements differently from other expressions like imports.
 For example, the pattern `foo` will match these statements:

 ```python